-Ayahuasca often creates a powerful visionary experience and music is the fundamental map that guides the journey.
+Ayahuasca often creates a powerful visionary experience (due to the ingredient DMT) and music is the fundamental map that guides the journey.
 The slow building of an indigenous sacred “icaro” song often starts with soft whistling for 15 minutes or more.
 The whistling becomes louder and then develops into song, building more and more as the ayahuasca takes effect.
 Indigenous “curanderos” combine voice, rattles and other instruments to call in spirits for healing and protection.

 As the music builds and softens in rhythmic intervals over hours, often so does everyones visions and purging.
 While the purge is a very physical experience, it is also very much a spiritual releasing of blocked emotional energies.
 Heightened emotional experiences are common to ayahuasca spiritual awakenings.
 People often find themselves regaining “lost” feelings while experiencing powerful spiritual visions.